ypid/seafile-wiki/Deploy-Seafile-with-MySQL.md

 ## Issues with the upgrades ##

-Since it's difficult to provide a upgrade script in MySQL, we will add a file named `1.x_1.y.mysql` which contains all the upgrade statements in our release.
+We will add a file named `1.x_1.y.mysql` which contains all the upgrade statements in our release.